hkust-fyp-2022-kwt4/milestone-docs/docs/setup/01-prerequisites.md

 - Node.js (and npm)
 - MySQL

 In addition, when using in production, a web server like Apache or Nginx is needed.
+The application was only tested under HTTPS, so it is strongly recommended to prepare an environment with HTTPS capabilities.

 ## PHP